Deviled Eggs have always been a pretty staple party appetizer for me. People can knock them all they want, but they are always the first to disappear.

 If you want your deviled eggs to be as pretty as they taste, you will want to make sure they get boiled correctly to where the shells side off easily without the egg being stuck to it.

-Check the age of your eggs
+Check the age of your eggs.

 This might sound weird, but the fresher the egg, the worse when hard-boiling.
-Most store-brought eggs are okay (about two weeks old).
+Most store-bought eggs are okay (about two weeks old).
 If you happen to be using fresh farm eggs, you might not want to use them.

-Don't let the eggs completely cool before peeling
+Don't let the eggs completely cool before peeling.

-Crack the egg from the fat end
+Crack the egg from the fat end.

 This part of the egg tends to have a little pocket of air.
 Cracking the egg here to peel opens up that pocket and allows you to get under the shell and membrane, making the egg easier to peel.